 James’ passion lies in sports performance and the role of nutrition, with particular interest in optimising performance through nutritional strategies, low energy availability, and the elite youth athlete.
 James is also part way through a PhD investigating ‘Nutrition and Physiology in Elite Youth Tennis Players’.

 There are a few broad areas that James would like to invite MRes candidates to complete projects in.
 For some projects, there may be opportunities to collaborate with high level sports athletes.
 These are:

-- The effects of multiple-match play on tennis performance
+- The effects of multiple-match play/training on performance

 - Monitoring training load, nutrition and recovery habits

 - Enhancing performance capacity through manipulating nutrition

 Tel: 020 8240 4359